maria-tz/PF-project/README.md

 # Project Future - ReGeneration - Data and Decision Sciences

-This is your team's private repository for the project.
+This is my team's project for the program Data and Decision Scieces offered by Code.Hub!

-Under `data/` you will find the files you will need for this project.
+Under `data/` you will find the files we used for this project.

-Feel free to change modify the repository in any way you see fit!

-Good luck!
+The goal of this project was the analysis of bank data to produce value for a bank.
+Heuristic, statistical and machine learning techniques were used for classification, user modeling, clustering and churn analysis.